 What the tourist accommodation registration number is

 If you already hold a tourist licence from your autonomous community, that number is the one you need.
-The national NRUA will eventually consolidate all regional registries into a single database, but registration still happens at the regional level for now.
+Registration happens, and has always happened, at the regional level.
+The national single registry meant to consolidate them was annulled by the Supreme Court.

 Why Airbnb, Booking, and VRBO require it

 EU Regulation 2024/1028 on short-term accommodation rentals entered into force in 2024.
-Its goal is to require major online platforms to collect, verify, and share host registration data with public authorities.
-The registration number is the backbone of that system.
+It requires major online platforms to collect, verify, and share host registration data with public authorities, and the registration number is the piece the whole system turns on.

 From 20 May 2026, platforms are required to:

 Airbnb and Booking have been collecting registration numbers in listing forms since around 2022 in many regions.
-From May 2026, verification is mandatory and non-compliance means listing removal.
+What changes in May 2026 is that verification becomes mandatory: if the number is missing or does not match, the listing comes down.

 What happens without one